as0mdude/CMPM121-Final/README.txt

-# README: Reap and Sow Game Development
+# Reap and Sow Game Development
 By Team 21

 ## Setting Up the Project
 1. Download and install **Unity Hub** if you haven’t already.